zotbins/Waste_Watcher_Adafruit_IO/build_guide.md

 8. Plug in your FTDI Adapter to the ESP32-CAM as shown
     ![](./imgs/ftdi_circuit_design.png)
 9. Plug in the FTDI Adapter into your computer
-10. Click on the PlatformIO icon on the left side panel, then click **Upload and Monitor**
+10. Click on the PlatformIO icon on the left side panel, then click **Upload and Monitor**.
+Wait for this to finish.
     ![](./imgs/platformio_upload_and_monitor.png)
 12. While leaving the ESP32-CAM plugged into the computer, Unplug the Jumper Cap and hit the reset button
 13. Wait for data to be sent in Adafruit IO